 - add a crust-quiche without crust is pretty good, but some people still prefer the crust option.
 Flaky pie crust is a great bottom for quiche!

 - cream-this crustless ham quiche without cream uses milk instead.
 This cuts calories.
-If you do not have milk on hand, you can use cream or half and half instead.
+If you do not have milk on hand, you can use cream or half and half.

 - different cheeses-you can use any cheese you want.
 You can even make this with cream cheese!
 Swiss, pepper jack, and sharp cheddar add a lot of flavor.

 Yes, you can store ham and spinach quiche in the fridge until ready to eat.
-Quiche can be reheated from the fridge by using the microwave.
+Breakfast casserole can be reheated from the fridge by using the microwave.

 How to store spinach ham quiche:

-- fridge-store this ham spinach quiche recipe in an air tight container in the refrigerator for up to a week
+- Fridge - store this ham and spinach quiche recipe in an air tight container in the refrigerator for up to a week

 Crustless Ham and Spinach Quiche